yusufsaka007/CTF/ReversingELF/Reversing_ELF_by_Tryhackme_Writeup.md

 </p>

 ## 3 - Challenge 3
 Run `strings` again for `crackme3` and we get an encoded password that looks like it’s in Base64.
-Time to decode it and reveal its secrets!
+Let's decode it and reveal its content

 <p align="center">
   <img src="https://github.com/yusufsaka007/CTF/blob/main/ReversingELF/img/3_1.png?raw=true" width="200">